When you are looking for jobs in graphic design, you need an impressive CV that stands out from the crowd.

 The below infographic gives you the basics of how to write a CV, demonstrating what sections to incorporate.

-- Don’t over-complicate your CV with a busy design, instead stick to a subdued colour pallet and simple to read font
+- Don’t over-complicate your CV with a busy design, instead stick to a subdued colour pallet and simple to read font – Check out some of our CV design ideas for inspiration

 - Imagery distracts the readers’ attention, so avoid adding photo or company logos – these take up valuable space without adding any value to your application